-&lt;sup>58See Jeff Myers and David Noble, Understanding the Times, Summit Ministries, p.
+19See Jeff Myers and David Noble, Understanding the Times, Summit Ministries, p.
 11.

-We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ,
+2 Corinthians 10:5 5We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ,

 The propositions within worldviews tend to be presuppositions.
-They are implicit assumptions about the world in order for it to make sense.
-These presuppositions are often core to any argument to posit a philosophical worldview.
+They are implicit assumptions about the world for it to make sense.
+These presuppositions are often core to any argument to posit a worldview.
 One's worldview is like a pair of glasses.

-Recall Chapter 1 we had three tests for truth and four questions to be answered when exploring worldviews.
-The tests for whether a worldview is true are the following: Is the worldview logically consistent?
+Recall Chapter 1 we had three tests for truth and four questions to be answered when exploring worldviews.20 The tests for whether a worldview is true are the following: Is the worldview logically consistent?
 Is the worldview empirically adequate?
 And is the worldview experientially relevant?
-The four questions a worldview has to answered are the following: Where did we come from?
-Is life really meaningful?
+The four questions a worldview must answer are the following: Where did we come from?
+Is life meaningful?
 Are there immutable moral laws?
 And where am I going?